abraham-ukachi/site-la-plateforme/README.md

 ### Structure

-The folder & file structure of my CV:
+The folder & file structure of this project:

 - [**assets**](./assets/)
 - - [**logos**](./assets/logos/)